luigidifraiawork/amazon-bedrock-agentcore-samples/02-use-cases/local-prototype-to-agentcore/agentcore_app/README.md

 ### 3. Deploy the Strands Insurance Agent

-Finally, deploy the agent that will interact with the MCP Gateway:
+Finally, deploy the agent that will interact with the MCP Gateway, using `bedrock-agentcore-insurance_agent_strands` as the ECR Repository Name:

 ```bash
 cd ../cloud_strands_insurance_agent